 A Northern California gem with rich history and a multitude of activities.

 Living in downtown San Francisco won’t be easy on your wallet, but you can find more affordable options just outside of the city.
 San Francisco is a Northern Californian hub for shopping, eating, tourist attractions, beaches, and cruising on the bay.

 This is one of the best places to live in California because it caters to individuals of all ages and backgrounds.
-You will find an abundance of parks, playgrounds, libraries, schools, colleges, a healthy job market, special events, and more around the city.
+There are fun activities in San Francisco for everyone.
+You will find an abundance of parks, playgrounds, libraries, schools, colleges, museums, a healthy job market, special events, and more around the city.